 Our defensive line will have Vaughn Martin and Corey Liuget starting at the ends and we will be looking to bring back Antonio Garay to play in the middle.
 If Garay is not in the middle, Cam Thomas will take the starting job and we will have a really young d-line.

-Topics: Luis Castillo
+Tags: Luis Castillo